 At Pennington, we use several software applications for managing school records, schedules, and more.
 This is a quick summary of each one.

-Veracross allows you to view your child’s schedule, attendance, and grades.
-Log-in information for Veracross and details will be emailed to all parents in August.
-You will be able to access Veracross from the Parents section on the school website in August.
+Veracross allows you to view your child’s schedule, pay your tuition bill, view attendance, see grades, and more.
+Log-in information for Veracross and details will be emailed to all parents by June 1.

 Magnus Health is a leader in student health care management, which offers electronic signature as well as mobile form submission and parent access from any mobile device.